rockets/rockets/README.md

 ---

 **Mission**
->Provide a way for bots to continuously monitor new content on reddit.com without using the API.
+>Provide a way to stream new content on reddit.com without using the API.

 Many reddit bots rely on monitoring new content, constantly sending requests to keep up.
 Unfortunately this means that bots can't use their precious rate-limit tokens to then *do something* with that content.